Merveille94/JAM-Webpage/README.md

 ## Deployment

-You can deploy this website on any static hosting service such as Vercel, Netlify, or GitHub Pages.
+Can be deployed this website on any static hosting service such as Vercel, Netlify, or GitHub Pages.

 ## License